fcproj/agrotagger/README.md

 Some information about the folders in the code:

-- agrotagger: the Unix application to run the agrotagger.
+- *agrotagger*: the Unix application to run the agrotagger.
-- crawler:  the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
+- *crawler*:  the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
 This application can produce an input file for the agrotagger.

+**Requirements**: the *agrotagger* application needs at least Java 7 to work properly.